willvaldar/Diploffect.Gibbs/README.md

 # Diploffect.Gibbs
-A Gibbs sampler implementation of the Diploffect model for estimated haplotype and diplotype effects at QTL in multiparent populations
+A Gibbs sampler version of Diploffect (Zhang, Wang, Valdar, 2014) implemented as an add-on for WVGibbsLmm.